Speleomantes strinatii: Territoriality

 When in cave environments, S. strinatii movement is extremely limited and easily detected.
 S. strinatii have displayed spatial age-class segregation, with juveniles living closer to the cave entrances and older salamanders living deeper in the caves.
 It has been theorized that this segregation occurs because the juveniles are attempting to avoid cannibalistic behaviors that have been observed in older salamanders.
-Adult salamanders have been seen traveling 3 to 49 meters from their caves, while juveniles do not stray as far from their homes, only seen exploring between 1 and 12 meters from their cave habitats.
-S. strinatii can move about 10 meters per day when moving along the forest floor in favorable conditions.
+Adult salamanders have been seen traveling 3 to 49 meters from their caves, while juveniles do not stray as far from their homes, only seen exploring between 1 and 12 m from their cave habitats.
+S. strinatii can move about 10 m per day when moving along the forest floor in favorable conditions.

 There have been no observed sex-based differences in the homing capacities of S. strinatii.

 Diet

 S. strinatii appear to be opportunistic hunters with a wide range of invertebrate prey.
 These salamanders tend to eat more in autumn.